LSanten/leonsanten.info.public/_mms-md/ANIMAL-AS-A-POLITICAL-CATEGORY.md

 •⁠  ⁠⁠If we care about people in p being treated inhumanely, we may consider that 94 percent of mammals are being treated that way

 **Things i want to mention:**
 •⁠  ⁠Before the agricultural revolution, we worked as less or as much as we work nowadays.
 But nowadays, we use animals to work for us and have massive amounts of technology.
-Where has the progress gone? ([[MMSLifeBeforeAgriculturalRevolution]])
+Where has the progress gone? ([[MMSWorkLifeBeforeAgriculturalRevolution]])
 •⁠  ⁠⁠If the state didn't prevent disclosure of animal enslavement, we would care differently about it.